TheSoftwareDesignLab/hall-of-apps-tools/README.md

   This collection has <strong>19,095,412</strong> documents and a total of <strong>16</strong> fields.
 The following figure depicts the fields data-type distribution.
 </p>

-Select Input <select id="chartTypesReviewxaxis"></select>
-<svg id="chartTypesReview" width="500" height="450"></svg>

 <p align="justify">
-  In addition to the above, the table below shows the data types of each of the fields of the collection, as well as the percentage of null values.
+  The table below shows the data types of each of the fields of the collection, as well as the percentage of null values.
 </p>

 | Atribute Name | Type| % Null Values |